Why is it so important for negotiating?

 Now let’s have a closer look.

-Active Listening and Active Communication?
+What are the differences between the two, Active Listening and Active Communication?

 At a basic level, active listening is more you-focused (e.g., “How can I get the other person to do something different?”).
 While active communication is typically me-focused (e.g., “What do I need to do differently?”),